B4night/gnome-extension-list/README.md

 8. Search Light: My favourite extension.
 Ack like powertoys run in Win
 9. TopHat: Elegant performance monitor
 10. User Avatar in Quitck Settings
+11. Clipboard Indicator: Where I can find clipboard history
+12. Tweak: I can use it to change desktop's behaviour